w3c/wot-architecture/proposals/WoT Architecture Explainer - Baseline.md

 Driver safety is enhanced with notifications of an early warning system for critical road and traffic conditions.

 ## Key scenarios (MK)

-Next, discuss the key scenarios which move beyond the most canonical example, showing how they are addressed using example code:
+[//]: # (Next, discuss the key scenarios which move beyond the most canonical example, showing how they are addressed using example code:

 Scenario 1